 - Name of the test case

-- ID of that test case if it is connected to test case repository.
+- The id of that test case if it is connected to test case repository.

 - Status (Passed or Failed)